Raiders Tirol: First Championship (2004)

 After losing both regular season games against its rival the Vienna Vikings, the team fared much better in post season, beating the Vikings 28–20 in a thrilling game, hosted in Salzburg, Austria and it clinched the club's first national championship.
 Also in 2004, the team won the EFAF Cup becoming the first Tyrolean team to win an international title, shutting out the P.A Farnham Knights of Great Britain 45–0.

 Second Championship (2006)

 After losing to the Vikings 43–14 in the bowl game of 2005, the two teams faced each other again in the final of 2006, but this time the team from Innsbruck beat its rival from Austria's capital in a lopsided game with an overall score of 43–19.
 Again the game was played on neutral ground, as it was held in Maria Enzersdorf, Lower Austria.

 Third Championship (2011)

-In one of their most successful seasons of club history and just a week after winning their third Eurobowl title, the Raiders beat the Vikings 23–13 in Vienna and won Austrian Bowl XXVII, winning the national title as well as an international trophy, this is commonly called "the double" and the ultimate goal in American football in Europe.
+In one of the club's most successful seasons, and one week after winning its third Eurobowl title, the Raiders defeated the Vikings 23–13 in Vienna to win Austrian Bowl XXVII.
+The victories gave the club both the national championship and the Eurobowl title in the same season, an achievement commonly referred to as "the double" in European American football.